csci-1301/csci-1301.github.io/labs/ClassDiagram/readme.md

     ```

 #. `AddFunds` increments the current balance value by specified `amount`, and
-#. `Withdraw` performs following operation:
-    - if sufficient funds are available, it reduces balance by specified amount and returns `true` to indicate withdrawl succeeded
+#. `Withdraw` reduces balance by specified amount.
-    - if funds are insufficient, it does nothing to balance, and returns `false` to indicate withdrawal was unsuccessful.

 implement your version of this class in C\#.